angiewang/codecardio/README.md

 Angie Wang's term project for 15-112 Fall 2014

-CodeCardio is a game that reinforces the content learned in 15-112 while encouraging exercise
+CodeCardio is a game that reinforces the content learned in 15-112 while encouraging exercise.

 Instructions to run: